 935 Levee Road

 Visit one of Red Wing’s oldest buildings which was transformed into the most unique museum on the Upper Mississippi River.
 The Red Wing Marine Museum is home to the largest collection of Red Wing Thorobred Marine Engines, as well as other artifacts and photographs depicting Red Wing’s rich river history.
-Open weekends, as well as by appointment during summer months.
+Open summer Saturdays Noon to 5PM, as well as during American Queen docking dates and by appointment.

 443 West Third St.